 Sometimes your piano might need a new piano bench, music desk, or a humidification system.
 Again, you will find my experience and education process refreshing and enlightening, as I empower you to make the most logical decision on how to best service your specific piano’s needs.

-A. Leave it up to me.
-I make it a point to call you each year to schedule your tuning.
+Leave it up to us, we make it a point to schedule the next appointment before we leave your home.
 One thing less that you have to worry about in your otherwise busy schedule!

-A. Sometimes I can get to you in the same day if there is an emergency.
-In most cases you’re looking at a few days out, but I’ve been known to get my clients in before they can bat an eye.
-So give me a call at (801) 410-0018 and I’ll get you in pronto.
+Sometimes we can get to you in the same day if there is an emergency.
+In most cases you’re looking at a few days (sometimes weeks) out, but we’ve been known to get my clients in before they can bat an eye.
+So CLICK HERE to see our availability or give us a call/text at (801) 410-0018 and we’ll get you in pronto.